-^{8.43} Development in this Location will support the regeneration of the City Region Inner Areas through the creation of a new sustainable mixed-use neighbourhood.
-Development proposals will need to provide a positive contribution to reducing inequalities in the Old Trafford Priority Regeneration Area.
+- Development in this Location will support the regeneration of the City Region Inner Areas through the creation of a new sustainable mixed-use neighbourhood.
+Development proposals will need to provide a positive contribution to reducing inequalities in the Old Trafford Priority Regeneration Area. - The redevelopment of the sports stadium at Lancashire County Cricket Club is identified as a priority to ensure that international cricket is returned to this historic venue and to help maintain Trafford's reputation as a location for national and international sporting events.
+Not only will this provide an enhanced physical environment but it will deliver additional employment opportunities for local people. - The LCCC Quarter is predominantly made up of brown-field sites in a variety of ownerships.
+High quality development which will function at the highest environmental standards will be pursued to provide an enhanced and unique living experience for new and existing residents. - Whilst the area is highly accessible from the Regional Centre, by a choice of modes of transport with access to the Metrolink and bus services, orbital links from this locality to places such as Trafford Park are poor.
+Development will therefore need to demonstrate how improvements to such links will be secured.

-- 8.44 The redevelopment of the sports stadium at Lancashire County Cricket Club is identified as a priority to ensure that international cricket is returned to this historic venue and to help maintain Trafford's reputation as a location for national and international sporting events.
-Not only will this provide an enhanced physical environment but it will deliver additional employment opportunities for local people. - 8.45 The LCCC Quarter is predominantly made up of brown-field sites in a variety of ownerships.
-High quality development which will function at the highest environmental standards will be pursued to provide an enhanced and unique living experience for new and existing residents. - 8.46 Whilst the area is highly accessible from the Regional Centre, by a choice of modes of transport with access to the Metrolink and bus services, orbital links from this locality to places such as Trafford Park are poor.
-Development will therefore need to demonstrate how improvements to such links will be secured. - 8.47 The Trafford Retail Study supports the need for a superstore of approximately 8,200 sq m in this locality. - 8.48 In March 2010, the Council was minded to approve an application for the development of a 15,500 sq m (GIA) superstore on land at this location.
-The proposal was deemed to be acceptable in terms of the sequential and impact tests of PPS4. - 8.49 Given that the tests in PPS4, in so far as they relate to the determination of planning applications, do not require need to be demonstrated.
-Any other proposal(s) that may come forward in excess of 8,200 sq m would be required to demonstrate that they satisfy all the plan making tests set out in Policy EC5 of PPS4. - 8.50 This proposal is required to deliver improvements to provide a high quality public realm in the area, particularly in terms of the upgrading of Sir Brian Statham Way and Warwick Road to create a strategic processional route which links to MUFC, Trafford Wharfside (SL2) and Salford Quays with a high quality approach focussed on design. - 8.51 New development in this Location will also be expected to deliver an appropriate scale of green infrastructure and open space including outdoor sports facilities, in line with Policies R3 and R5.
-It will also need to contribute to towards the provision of a new 2-form primary school and a new secondary school by 2021 to serve the new residential community in this and the surrounding area alongside with contributions from SL2 Wharfside and SL4 Trafford Centre Rectangle. - 8.52 The Council has produced a Development Framework for the LCCC Quarter.
+- In September 2010, the Council granted planning permission for the development of a 15,500 sq m (GIA) superstore on land at this location. - Development proposals in this area are required to contribute towards the provision of high quality public realm in the Location, particularly in terms of the upgrading of Sir Brian Statham Way and Warwick Road to create a strategic processional route which links to MUFC, Trafford Wharfside (SL2) and Salford Quays with a high quality approach focussed on design. - New development in this Location will also be expected to deliver an appropriate scale of green infrastructure and open space including outdoor sports facilities, in line with Policies R3 and R5.
+It will also need to contribute to towards the provision of a new 1-form primary school by 2021 to serve the new residential community in this and the surrounding area alongside with contributions from SL2 Wharfside and SL4 Trafford Centre Rectangle. - The Council has produced a Development Framework for the LCCC Quarter.
 This provides more detail about the key opportunities within the area alongside further evidence for the delivery of this Proposal.
 This document supports the delivery of 400 residential units at this location as part of a mixed use scheme.

-Which Objective(s) delivered by this Strategic Location/Policy Reference Number(s) Key Objective(s) of the SCS SE2, SE10 PE1, PE3, PE5 BH1, BH2, BH3, BH4 HQ8 Strategic Objective(s) SO1, SO2, SO3, SO5, SO6, SO7 & SO8 Place Objective(s) OTO1, OTO2, OTO3, OTO5, OTO11, OTO17, OTO25
+WHICH OBJECTIVE(S) DELIVERED BY THIS STRATEGIC LOCATION/POLICY REFERENCE NUMBER(S) Key Objective(s) of the SCS SE2, SE10 PE1, PE3, PE5 BH1, BH2, BH3, BH4 HQ8 Strategic Objective(s) SO1, SO2, SO3, SO5, SO6, SO7 & SO8 Place Objective(s) OTO 1, OTO 2, OTO 3, OTO 5, OTO 11, OTO 17, OTO 25